seanpm2001/seanpm2001/README.md

 This sticker is supported by [Richard Stallman](https://stallman.org/) to protest Facebook, Instagram, WhatsApp, and other Facebook products.

+- [Instagram](https://github.com/seanpm2001/Instagram/) - My account was suspended and deleted for "illegally harvesting user data" 4 days after I used the data takeout tool provided by Instagram itself.
 - [Facebook](#Identity-theft) - Hardly ever used (less than 3 hours total usage) abandoned since 2015 due to a lack of interest, and also forgetting the password
 - [Yelp](#Identit-theft) - Link is incomplete
 - [Tumblr](https://tumblr.com) - Link is incomplete